 Determination of each of these parameters is addressed below.
-In each case, the consideration of each of the parameters is addressed by:
+The review of each of the parameters comprises:

-- definition of the parameter - a summary of the method of determination adopted from the 2007 review and incorporated in the Market Procedure; - new developments in regulatory and finance theory and practice, and market conditions, that are relevant to the determination of these parameters; and - PwC's recommendation on either maintaining or changing the current method of determination.
+- · definition of the parameter; - a summary of the method of determination adopted from the 2007 Review and incorporated in the Market Procedure; - new developments in regulatory and finance theory and practice, and market conditions, that are relevant to the determination of these parameters; and - PwC's recommendation on either maintaining or changing the current method of determination.